laserpants/trombone/docs/README.md

 Trombone
 ========

-Trombone is a JSON-driven data access server for PostgreSQL.
-Its chief purpose is to translate JSON-formatted HTTP requests to SQL statemets.
+Trombone is a data access server for PostgreSQL.
+Its chief purpose is to translate JSON-formatted HTTP requests to SQL statemets, with results returned in JSON using standard HTTP response codes and error conventions.

 You may find this software useful if;